shaddow1201/CredentialVerify/avoiding_common_attacks.md

 5. Poison Data - in each case you act on your own data, and no ether is transfered.  version 2 will use modifiers to further limit downstream contracts through the use of isCredentialOrg function.

-6. Exposed functions - again since actors only act on their own data, and no ether is trasnfered, even if a bad actor does call the function, it still doesn't interact with anyone elses data.
+6. Exposed functions - again since actors only act on their own data, and no ether is transfered, even if a bad actor does call the function, it still doesn't interact with anyone elses data.
 Further limiting using modifiers will occur in version 2 and the upgrade to Javascript testing for more fucntional testing

-7. Exposed Secrets
+7. Exposed Secrets - there are no secrets to keep in this org.

 8. Denial of Service/Dust Spam - this was mitigated by limiting length of user inputs.
+Further modifer work will be done for version 2.

-9. Miner Vulnerabilities - short term block timestamp is irrelevant to the application, is only used in a 'gross' manner.
+9. Miner Vulnerabilities - short term block timestamp is irrelevant to the application, is only used in a 'gross' time of insert.

 10. Malicious Creator - contract does not handle funds, nor is owner other than just an actor in the contract, owners primary function is to allow credentialOrg into the app and unable to limit them (other than pausable).